arrseq/binser/README.md

 This library has many flaws that will not be fixed.
 They do not cause problems if the tool is used correctly.
 - The parser is very basic, for example in many places you have to use a space after a comma `, `, `; `, and `: `.
 - The library does not have any good error handling.
+- Extremely large numbers, arrays, enums and more can become misrepresented due to rounding from the javascript runtime.

 # TypeScript usage
 ```ts